 The main issue I have is that the twist effectively paints what the player was led to be a black-and-white affair in shades of grey.
 While this is not problem by itself, one of Link’s defining traits is that, with the odd exception, he never utters a word.
 This presents a problem because I feel the story of Link’s Awakening begs its protagonist to have an existential crisis shortly after the big reveal.
 As it stands, Link doesn’t have any reaction whatsoever to the plot twist, effective though it may have been in how it managed to turn the entire setting on its head.
 Without any hesitation, he collects the instruments knowing that seeing this journey to its conclusion will result in the island’s erasure.
 Granted, this isn’t because he is just that apathetic; this is merely what is required to complete the game.
 Nonetheless, it creates a disconnect between the gameplay and the narrative surrounding it.
 It’s not to the point where it irreparably damages the experience, but it’s still decidedly jarring.

 To make matters worse, the endgame was poorly handled.
 In addition to the questionable act of bringing about the end of a world, the final dungeon itself is underwhelming.
 After getting all of the instruments, you are allowed access to the Wind Fish’s egg.
 You will soon find yourself in a blank room with four identical paths.
 To know which way to go, you must go to the village library and read a certain book with a magnifying lens.
 Once you do, the path you must take will be made known.
-You don’t have to go through too many screens to reach your destination, but requiring the player to write something down is annoying – more so back in 1993 when one had no access to paper or a writing utensil while travelling.
+You don’t have to go through too many screens to reach your destination, but requiring the player to write something down is annoying – more so back in 1993 when one seldom had access to paper or a writing utensil while traveling.
 Other than the final boss, the dungeon is completely empty, making it boring to navigate on top of everything else.

 After waking the Wind Fish, Link finds himself floating on a piece of driftwood.
 Some fans have interpreted the events of the game as his dying dream or that he is stranded in the middle of the ocean.
 It’s not a particularly sound theory, for there are seagulls flying on the horizon, indicating that land is nearby.
 Even if it doesn’t hold up to scrutiny, it showcases how much growth the series underwent in the span of four installments.
 The series initially had standard fantasy plots with little room for speculation while this entry still has fans formulating their own takes on what transpired.